Human-Cetacean Communication This page is r.smad.info

 Linguistics generally uses "Language" to mean human words or signs (as in sign languages Lieberman 2015, Chomsky 2005, Chomsky 2015).
 It probably can include human whistled languages.
 This page will temporarily call a joint communication between species a contact pidgin.

 DareWin.org offers over 200 hours of video and sound recordings of cetaceans, so anyone can try to correlate behavior with vocalizations.
 They have humpbacks, sperm or cachalot whales, pilot whales, melon-headed whales, blue whales, fin whales, Fraser's dolphins, spinners, bottlenose, orcas, common dolphins.
 Woods Hole offers 2,000 sound recordings of 60 species of marine mammals; total time may also be over 200 hours, though there is no ability to correlate sounds with behavior.
+Project CETI tries to correlate sounds, actions and meaning.

 Herman in Hawaii created a contact pidgin of at least 34 whistles with female bottlenosed dolphin Phoenix.